wzacs1/BioinfWorkshop/Workthroughs/Part3-3_IntroToR_DiffExpess.md

 **OR**

 **Create a new project** as we did last time:
 - If you just didn't save the Rproject, your directory should already be there as should an R project file.
-If you missed class, you won't have the directory, so choose to either crate new project in existing directory or new project in new directory as appropriate.
+If you missed class, you won't have the directory, so choose to either create new project in existing directory or new project in new directory as appropriate.
 - Create a project in a directory called "Part3_RStudioIntro". `File -> New Project..`

 ## Read in metadata table as "tibble"